matheusccouto/matheusccouto/resume/resume.md

 * Specializes in Generative AI (LLMs, RAG, agents) and MLOps to drive innovation and deliver measurable business impact.
 * Proven expertise in architecting scalable data pipelines and AI solutions using Python, AWS, and Snowflake.
-* Adept at leading complex projects and collaborating cross-functionally to accelerate AI feature development.
+* Experienced in leading complex projects and collaborating cross-functionally to accelerate AI feature development.

 ---